 World Omni Financial Corp. supports electronic contracting in the Five-State Area, under which the related contracts are evidenced by an electronic record and are electronically signed by the related obligors.
 World Omni Financial Corp. has contracted with a third-party custodian to facilitate the process of creating and storing such electronic contracts in an electronic vault maintained by such third-party custodian on behalf of World Omni Financial Corp.
-The third-party custodian's technology system permits transmission, storage, access and administration of electronic contracts and is comprised of proprietary and third-party software, hardware, network communications equipment, lines and services, computer servers, data centers, support and maintenance services, security devices and other related technology that enable electronic contracting in the automobile retail industry.
+The third-party custodian's technology system permits transmission, storage, access and administration of electronic contracts and is comprised of proprietary and third-party software, and other related technology that enable electronic contracting in the automobile retail industry.
+The vault is hosted in a Software as a Service (SaaS)-based/cloud-based system maintained by certain subcontractors of the third-party custodian.
 Through use of the third-party custodian's system, a dealer originates electronic retail installment sale contracts and then transfers these electronic contracts to World Omni Financial Corp.